nslyubaykin/music_album_captioning/README.md

 # Model:

 As a feature extractor and encoder ImageNet pretrained MobileNetV2 is used.
 Encoder maps raw image into a sequence of 49 tokens (each token is encoded with 128-dimensional vector).
 Last layer adds positional encoding for processing in the transformer decoder.
-As a decoder classic Transformer with self-attention is used.
+As a decoder part classic Transformer decoder with self-attention is used.
 Trained models are attached and may be loaded from the checkpoints file.

 # Captioning OOS Music Albums Covers: